Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 returns part of the underlying data.
 One way to check this is to be sure the hash of a value `v` must be the same as the hash `v.borrow()`.

-A common pattern in Rust is to use wrappers around other types, this is the "new type" pattern.
+A common pattern in Rust is to use wrappers around other types, this is the "new type" (often written as "newtype") pattern.
 Imagine you have a type that represents an email address.
-Obviously a sensible type to store that data in is some kind of string (lets say specifically a `String` for simplicity), however, there's no validation on creating a String, so how do we know if any given string contains a valid email.
-For that we can wrap the string in a "new type" (often written as "newtype").
+Obviously a sensible type to store that data in might be `String`, however, there's no validation on creating a `String`, so how do we know if any given string contains a valid email.
+For that we can wrap the string in a "new type".

 ```rust
 use std::borrow::Borrow;